Conservative led Wiltshire Council is encouraging residents to download a new NHS app that will enha...

-I will use this website to let you know what I am engaged in with Wiltshire Council and how that affects our commnity in Summerham and Seend which includes the villages of Semingon, Great Hinton, Steeple Ashton, Keevil, Bulkington, Seend and Poulshot.
+I will use this website to let you know what I am engaged in with Wiltshire Council and how that affects our community in Summerham and Seend which includes the villages of Semington, Great Hinton, Steeple Ashton, Keevil, Bulkington, Seend and Poulshot.
+This is a very sparsely populated rural Division which currently is spread over the three Parliamentary Constituencies of Devizes, South West Wiltshire and Chippenham.

 I am a graduate who served as an officer in the Royal Artillery at home and abroad for twenty three years.
 I retired from the army in 1999 and went into business as general manager of a marketing company operating from Wiltshire, where I also acted as sales manager.
 After two years I took over a busy local holiday business which I now run in partnership with my wife.
 I understand both business and its involvement with the wider community.
 This experience has made me acutely aware of the pressures put on local businesses and local people by local government.
 I have lived in Wiltshire for the past twenty years and I now live with my family on our business premises just outside Devizes.